 Marine debris project

-This project aimed to understand the sources of marine debris (litter) entering our local ocean environments and the potential impacts on marine ecosystems and wildlife.
+This ongoing project aims to understand the sources of marine debris (litter) entering our local ocean environments and the potential impacts on marine ecosystems and wildlife.
 The information from this project contributes to a nation-wide investigation of marine debris.

-Marine debris was monitored by the community at 38 sites across the Gulf St Vincent bioregion between 2010 and 2013.
-Monitoring sites were selected at metropolitan beaches and remote sites, such as places on the south coast of Kangaroo Island and lower Yorke Peninsula.
-This enabled the project to determine if the litter was locally sourced or marine-based in origin.
+Marine debris is monitored by volunteers in the community at 38 sites across the Gulf St Vincent bioregion.
+Sites were selected at metropolitan beaches and remote areas, such as on the south coast of Kangaroo Island and lower Yorke Peninsula.
+The project determines if the litter is from local sources or from marine-based origins.

-Litter was collected from a one kilometre length of beach at each site then categorised, counted and weighed.
-Monitoring results were entered into an online database that provides details on what was found across 38 different monitoring sites.
+Litter is collected from a 1 kilometre length of beach at each site then categorised, counted and weighed.
+Monitoring results are entered into an online database that provides details on what was found across the 38 different monitoring sites.

-Natural Resources Northern and Yorke; Natural Resources Kangaroo Island; South Australian Museum; Whale and Dolphin Conservation Australasia
+Natural Resources Northern and Yorke; Natural Resources Kangaroo Island; Whale and Dolphin Conservation Australasia and Clean Up Australia

 Adelaide and Mount Lofty Ranges Natural Resources Management Board